 Goodheart Animal Sanctuaries

-According to the charity’s website, Farm Animal Sanctuary and Wiccaweys Rescued Border Collies and Working Sheepdogs were both in need of new premises.
-Goodheart Animal Sanctuaries aided both in their times of need and continue to work with them whilst they finish setting up Nickless Farm.
+Farm Animal Sanctuary and Wiccaweys Rescued Border Collies and Working Sheepdogs were both in need of new premises.
+Goodheart Animal Sanctuaries aided both and continued to work with them whilst they finish setting up Nickless Farm.